-Tobe Nwigwe, his wife Fat and producer LaNell Grant have been making waves on the internet through 2020.
-The trio have been releasing videos and songs steadily since 2017.
+Tobe Nwigwe, his wife Fat, and producer LaNell Grant have been making waves on the internet through 2020.
+The trio has been releasing videos and songs steadily since 2017.
 Tobe Nwigwe and Fat’s climb to the top continues with their recent performance at the 2020 BET Hip Hop Awards.

-In 2017, he and his wife––then girlfriend, Fat, made several video of him rapping in their living room and uploaded them online.
+In 2017, he and his wife––then-girlfriend, Fat, made several videos of him rapping in their living room and uploaded them online.
 Fame would come but not immediately.
-Fast-forward to 2020 and his unique style of rapping and performance has positioned him in a class by himself––one that leaves him incomparable.
+Fast-forward to 2020, and his unique style of rapping and performance has positioned him in a class by himself––one that leaves him incomparable.

-Years before he landed in the music scenes, Tobe was a starting football player at the University of North Texas where he made a name for himself as one of a few players that showed potential to make it to the NFL.
+Years before he landed in the music scenes, Tobe was a starting football player at the University of North Texas, where he made a name for himself as one of a few players that showed potential to make it to the NFL.
 At least, that was the case before he suffered a career-ending injury.
-It was at that low point he felt God was leading him in a completely different direction, away from football entirely.
+At that low point, he felt God was leading him in a completely different direction, away from football entirely.

 He would later found a nonprofit organization, TeamGINI, a name derived from gini bu nkpa gi?—Igbo for ‘what’s your purpose’?
-The primary goal of the organization is to help those who are unsure about the purpose of their life on earth.
+The organization’s primary goal is to help those who are unsure about the purpose of their life on earth.

-On Eat, he starts out by rapping about his new found fame, comparing himself musically to other rappers.
+He starts by rapping about his newfound fame on Eat, comparing himself musically to other rappers.
 He then beaches out to rap about growing up in the United States with a Nigerian name––and how people made fun of his name.
-His sweet blending flows lead us to him being proud of his roots and being proud of his name even though he did so much to suppress the pain he felt when he was shamed.
+His sweet blending flows lead us to him being proud of his roots and being proud of his name even though he did so much to suppress the pain he felt when they shamed him.

 “Tobechukwu Dubem Nwigwe is my correct name